saleor/saleor.io-learn/intro/technologies.md

 description:
 ---

 Our storefront will be built in React.js using the Next.js framework.
-Those two solutions will be complemented with TypeScript, GraphQL & Apollo Client and Tailwind CSS.
+Those two solutions will be complemented with TypeScript, GraphQL & Tailwind CSS.
 We aim at Vercel and Netlify for easy deployment.

 ## React.js